SwaroopGiri/AWS-SAP-C02-Notes/README.md

 * SSM Documents: They're json or yaml files.
 Defines actions that system manager performs, includes different steps and parameters that you specify and they're stored as versions and can be shared across different accounts.
 * Session Manager: Allows you to start a secure shell on your instances.
 Does not need SSH access, bastion hosts, or SSH Keys.
 All data running through session manager can be logged.
 * OpsCenter: Resolves Operational issues.
 Aggregates information to resolve issues on each OpsItems like CloudTrail Logs, AWS Config changes and relationships, CloudWatch Alarms, CLoudFormation Stack Information

+Parameter policies are only for advanced parameter store and they allow parameters to have an expiration date

+There's no way to share secret from secrets manager using resource access manager.
+Instead use resource based policy on secret

 ## Amazon Workspaces